Hamilton County, FL

 Speaking of events, Hamilton County is home to the Florida Folk Festival, a three-day celebration of the music, dance, stories, crafts and food that make Florida unique which is held over the Memorial Day weekend at the Stephen Foster Folk Culture Center State Park.

 The 11,000-acre Bienville Plantation, also located near White Springs, is one of America’s most renowned quail hunting and bass fishing locations.
 It caters to individual sportsmen, as well as families and corporations.
-The plantation hoses the Party in the Pines Music Festival in late October.
+The plantation hosts the Party in the Pines Music Festival in late October.

 Accommodations can be found in Jasper, where there are several modern hotels.
 RV enthusiasts and campers can find campgrounds in Jennings, the Stephen Foster State Folk Cultural Center and Suwannee River State Park.
-There is even a bed and breakfast in White Springs.
+There is a small bed and breakfast in White Springs.

 More information about Hamilton County attractions, accommodations and events can be found below.
 More detailed information about the town of Jasper can be found here.